Student-Athlete Advisory Council

 Click here for photos of the event.

 Between a Ping Pong tournament, Corn Hole Tournament and much in between, SAAC Forums have exploded in popularity amongst student-athletes.
-In the most recent Forum, over 130 student-athletes were in attendance celebrating the Thanksgiving holiday with a meal and themed Hungry Games (a competition of several Minute to Win It challenges between 4 teams composed of all sport student-athletes).
+In the most recent Forum, over 130 student-athletes were in attendance celebrating the Thanksgiving holiday with a meal, a food drive, and themed Hungry Games (a competition of several Minute to Win It challenges between 8 teams composed of all sport student-athletes).
 Enjoy the video recap of the event is below!

 Developed in the fall of 2012, Through Irish Eyes is a platform for the student-athletes of Notre Dame to share their own stories, beyond the statistics and numbers of a game, but actual stories showing the people they are and the things they have a passion for.
 Under the guidance of Mike Harrity and Ally Stanton, Marta Stepien spearheaded the campaign and began with a post covering the student-athlete winter break of 2012 – 2013, which included the BCS Bowl Trip for Notre Dame Football down to Miami Florida.